 The annual premium increases for these policyholders continued until their rates reflected their true risk.
 Owners of primary residences located in SFHA zones continue to pay subsidized rates until:

 - A lapse in coverage occurs

 - A new policy is purchased

-The National Flood Insurance Program does not offer coverage to every property in the country.
-That might sound counter intuitive but it is nonetheless the truth.
+The National Flood Insurance Program (NFIP) does not offer coverage to every property in the country.
 NFIP only covers properties in participating communities.
 A community that is located in an identified floodplain must apply for and agree to participate in the NFIP.
 If a community does not meet the requirements for participation, no one in that community will be able to purchase flood insurance through the program.

-There are some private insurers who offer private flood insurance – most of which only offer it to properties that are not eligible for the federal program.
+The other type of flood insurance is private flood insurance – generally offered only to properties that are not eligible for the federal program.
 The companies that do offer flood insurance usually have relatively low limits, especially when you consider the fact that a major flood can completely destroy a building.
 Common limits are in the $250,000 range.

 Hurricane and tropical storm damage for the purposes of homeowner’s insurance is limited to the damage caused by the wind directly and indirectly and does not cover direct or indirect water damage.